The bulk of the SEO work we do is carried out on a monthly retainer basis.

 SEO practitioners know that investing in the creation and promotion of quality content is still the most influential activity they can get involved in.
 Content that ranks well typically addresses and answers the intent of the search better than the other content on the SERPs.

 Quality content can attract links from other sites.
-Backlinks are still a hugely important ranking factor as, in the eyes of Google, they are viewed as a positive endorsement of the content.
+Backlinks are still a hugely important ranking factor as, in the eyes of Google, they are viewed as a positive endorsement of content.

 What else do I need to know?